camikazegreen/interview/README.md

-# UA Drupal Core
+# UA Brand Core* Drupal Feature Module

+(*) Name subject to change.

-Provides core dependencies for UA Drupal Distribution and features.
+Provides core dependencies and features for the [UA Brand Kickstart](https://bitbucket.org/joegraduate/ua_brand_kickstart) Drupal Distribution (or any other distributions wishing to make use of it).

 ## Packaged Dependencies

-When this module is used as part of a Drupal distribution (such as [UA Brand Kickstart](https://bitbucket.org/joegraduate/ua_brand_kickstart)), the following dependencies are automatically packaged with the distribution.
+When this module is used as part of a Drupal distribution (such as [UA Brand Kickstart](https://bitbucket.org/joegraduate/ua_brand_kickstart)), the following dependencies will be automatically packaged with the distribution.

 ### Drupal Contrib Modules